Rikkirt/downloaderone/README.md

-DownloaderOne: Easy to use media downloader!
+DownloaderOne: Easy to use media downloader

 Based on: